michael-milette/moodle-filter_filtercodes/README.md

 * {sesskey} or %7Bsesskey%7D : Moodle session key.
 * {recaptcha} : Display the ReCAPTCHA field - for use with Contact Form for Moodle.
 Note: Will be blank if user is logged-in using a non-guest account.
 * {readonly} : To be used within form input fields to make them read-only if the user is logged-in.
+* {string:component_name}stringidentifier{/string} or {string}stringidentifier{/string}: Display a Moodle language string in the current language.
+If no component name (plugin) is specified, will default to "moodle".

 Conditionally display content filters